August 13, 2025・6 minute read

 What the Fork

 runs on Windows, Linux, and macOS.
-If you’re interested in trying it and providing feedback, join the early access group here.
+If you’re interested in trying it and providing feedback, you can sign up for the private beta here.